RevertIT/mybb-rt_camo_proxy/README.md

 ## RT Camo Proxy
-Camouflage images inside posts and prevent 3rd-party image hosting obtaining visitors IP addresses.
+is a plugin which camouflages images inside posts and prevent 3rd-party image hosting obtaining visitors IP addresses.
 Instead your server will get image and serve it directly (and ask browser to cache it).

 ### Table of contents
 1. [❗ Dependencies](#-dependencies)